Pro Football Reference Blog

 26.4

-The top tackle to play the game could be Anthony Munoz, who played for the Bengals from 1980 through 1982.
-Munoz was a force on the left side of Cincinnati teams that played in several Super Bowls.
-Eleven Pro Bowls and Nine All-Pro selections have the former USC Trojan at the top of most lists for the top left tackles in the NFL.
+The top tackle to ever play the game could be Anthony Munoz, who played for the Bengals from 1980 through 1992.
+Munoz was a force on the left side of Cincinnati O-lines that played in two Super Bowls.
+Eleven Pro-Bowls and nine All-Pro selections have the former USC Trojan at the top of most lists for left tackles in NFL history.

 Photo of Tyron Smith